Georgia Workers’ Compensation Lawyer

 Workers’ comp is a no-fault system.
 You can receive full benefits even if you were responsible for your injuries or illness.
 You don’t have to prove negligence.

-However, the state of Georgia has a modified comparative negligence law that applies in personal injury cases.
+However, the state of Georgia has a modified comparative negligence law that applies in personal injury claims.
 You’re only entitled to file a third-party claim if you were less than 50% responsible for the accident or illness.

 What Damages Are Not Covered Through a Georgia Workers’ Compensation Claim?